 Frequently at our conventions, delegates start departing before the convention is over, and historically that has created difficulties achieving quorum on the final day to complete all of the necessary business of party elections.
-On the final day of the 2004 convention, it was necessary to recess for 30 minutes to round up delegates remaining in the hotel to come into the convention hall, and after that effort we barely met quorum to finish electing our party officers.
+In several years it has been necessary to recess and round up delegates remaining in the hotel to come into the convention hall to meet quorum and to finish the remaining business items.
 A quorum shortage on the final day of the 2016 convention caused a 1 hour delay in the start time.
 Please encourage your delegates to stay through the end of the business agenda.